Discover how best to get around Vienna and whether you’ll be needing sunscreen or snow shoes while you do.

 Vienna has come on leaps and bounds in recent years in terms of making the city more cyclist friendly.

-This overview page has details of the hundreds of miles of cycle paths and lanes in the city, and introduces you to the network of unmanned bike hire stations.
+This overview page on biking in Vienna also introduces you to the network of unmanned bike hire stations.

 Using your car

-For helpful hints on local driving habits and regulations, check the driving in Vienna page.
+For helpful hints on local driving habits and regulations, check the driving in Vienna pages.

 Learn, for example, where to park, how to pay the motorway toll, what the mysterious Rettungsgasse is, and why trams are not necessarily your friend on the road (they’re bigger than you and they have precedence).